grouprise/grouprise/docs/configuration/options.rst

   ['all', 'grouprise', 'info', 'mail', 'noreply', 'postmaster', 'reply', 'stadt', 'webmaster', 'www']

 ``SCORE_CONTENT_AGE``
-  Age in days, after which activity counts as *not active*.
-Group ordering is based on acitivity.
-Defaults to ``0``.
+  The ordering or groups and users in certain places is based on their activity.
+The ``SCORE_CONTENT_AGE`` settings limits, how old content may be in order to be included in the calculation of this activity score.
+Older content has no impact at all.
+  Defaults to ``100`` days.

 ``UPLOAD_MAX_FILE_SIZE``
   File size in MB to which uploads are restricted.
 Set the value allowed by the webserver to